1995parham-learning/1995parham-learning.github.io/src/content/docs/concepts/prompt_engineering.md

 :::note
 Similar to temperature and Top P, the general recommendation is to alter the frequency or presence penalty but not both.
 :::

+## Prompting an LLM

+You can achieve a lot with simple prompts, but the quality of results depends on **how much information you provide it** and how well-crafted the prompt is.
+A prompt can contain information like the instruction or question you are passing to the model and include other details such as context, inputs, or examples.
+You can use these elements to instruct the model more effectively to improve the quality of results.

 ## RAG